 By contrast, the Supplemental Security Income (SSI) program pays benefits to disabled workers based on demonstrated financial need.
 An applicant does not need to have paid into the system to qualify for benefits.
 The SSI program is not financed through the Social Security tax system but rather is administered by SSA.

 Someone who meets the qualifications may be eligible to receive both SSDI and SSI benefits.
-A qualified attorney could help an individual applicant determine which types of Sandy Springs SSD benefits they may be eligible to receive.
+A qualified disability attorney can help an individual applicant determine which types of Sandy Springs SSD benefits they may be eligible to receive.

 People in Sandy Springs may be generally familiar with the SSA’s Disability Insurance Benefits (DIB) program that pays benefits to employees who are unable to work.
 However, the SSDI system also provides benefits to eligible family members under certain circumstances.